davidclough/node/_documents/javascript-guide/javascript-guide.md

 <a dummy="_"></a>

-Another library called [Immutable](https://facebook.github.io/immutable-js/) provides easy ways to work with immutable data.
+Another library called <a href="https://facebook.github.io/immutable-js/" target="_blank" dummy="_">Immutable</a> provides easy ways to work with immutable data.
 Many of the functions give the impression of allowing you to change something about a data object whilst, under the bonnet, a new data structure based on the old one is actually generated.

 Immutable data objects a big thing in functional programming. `Redux`, a state container for JavaScript applications, bases it whole operation on its store not being mutated.
 If some aspect of the data has been changed, the store has to be set to a whole new object, rather than just changing the value of a property.
 Because of that, the applications which use the store can tell if state has changed using a simple `==` comparison of two objects, as opposed to some potentially laborious deep comparison of all the properties.